-- 2.9 It is important that charges are reviewed on a regular basis to ensure that they remain appropriate and keep pace with the costs associated with service delivery as they increase over time. - 2.10 Charges for services which fall within the remit of this committee have been reviewed by budget managers in line with the policy, as part of the development of the MTFS for 2024/25 onwards.
-The detailed results of the review carried out this year are set out in Appendix A and the approval of the committee is sought to the amended fees and charges for 2024/25 as set out in that appendix. - 2.11 Table 1 below summarises the 2023/24 outturn and 2024/25 estimate for income from the discretionary fees and charges which fall within the remit of this committee.
-Please note that the table only reflects changes relating to fees and charges and does not include other budget proposals which may impact these service areas. - 2.12 The overall increase in income if these changes are agreed and implemented as planned is expected to be £53,000 which amounts to a
+- 2.9 It is important that charges are reviewed on a regular basis to ensure that they remain appropriate and keep pace with the costs associated with service delivery as they increase over time. - 2.10 Charges for services have been reviewed by budget managers in line with the policy, as part of the development of the MTFS for 2024/25 onwards.
+The detailed results of the review carried out this year are set out in Appendix A and C to E. The approval by Cabinet is sought to the amended fees and charges for 2024/25 as set out in the appendices. - 2.11 Tables below summarise the 2023/24 outturn and 2024/25 estimate for income from the fees and charges.
+Please note that the table only reflects changes relating to fees and charges and does not include other budget proposals which may impact these service areas. - 2.12 The Council's policy on charging states that Cabinet will consider the overall impact of all fees and charges on the council's residents and businesses.
+A summary of these changes is provided below, with the detail set out within Appendices A and C-E. Overall, the anticipated impact of all the proposals represents an increase 4.0% on existing gross income budgets.
+This is in line with the expected level of increase to ensure we deliver a balanced budget.